For the plains and mountains of Inner Mongolia in The Debts, the

 The snow-capped mountain behind the battle scene is Tawake Tohunga (or

 Tauwheketewhango - spellings vary, and this one more than most!).

 The battle scene in The Debt

-After much study of the detailed 1:50,000 contour maps, I think the exact
+After much careful study of the DVD and detailed 1:50,000 contour maps, I now think the exact

 But I can't be sure.
-This is eight miles from the nearest public access point, the Taihape
+This is four miles from the nearest public access point, the Taihape